kitbenjamin/googleEarthImageCollection/README.md

 * Handles Google Earth crashes
 * Viewing area, location and rotation of each camera is calculated.

+### Definitions
+* Region: The overall area that you want to get Google Earth images for.
+* Interval: The region is split into an evenly spaced grid of intervals.

 ## Dependencies
 ### OS:
  * Windows (tested on W10)